Alfresco/docs-alfresco/content-accelerator/3.7/support/index.md

 title: Supported platforms
 ---

-The following are the supported platforms for the Alfresco Content Accelerator 3.6
+The following are the supported platforms for the Alfresco Content Accelerator.

 | Version | Notes |
 | ------- | ----- |